 The primary difference here would be that rather than following a guide written by someone else, you’re the creator of this recipe.

-Why you need a business plan for your eCommerce startup
+Why do you need a business plan for your eCommerce startup?

 If you’re launching a small business, you may wonder if it’s necessary to write a business plan.
 After all, these businesses are supposed to be easy to set up.